201-991-Broncobotics/broncobotics-knowledge/docs/How to Use.md

+# How to Use
-# How to Use/Add to this Resource
+How to use/add to this resource
 ## Git/Github
 ### Setting up Git
 1. Go to [https://sourceforge.net/projects/git-osx-installer/files/git-2.33.0-intel-universal-mavericks.dmg/download?use_mirror=autoselect](https://sourceforge.net/projects/git-osx-installer/files/git-2.33.0-intel-universal-mavericks.dmg/download?use_mirror=autoselect)